theparthway/docs/docs/developers/merry/Commands.md

 merry faucet <address>
 ```

 Fund any EVM or Bitcoin address for testing purposes.
-Replace \<address> with the address you want to fund.
+Replace `<address/>` with the address you want to fund.
 It could be a Bitcoin or Ethereum address.

 ### List all commands